Samurai Jack: Production

 The network announced the series' launch at a press conference on February 21, 2001.
 Weeks leading up to the series were accompanied by a sweepstakes giveaway sponsored by AOL in which the grand prize was a trip for four to Japan.
 AOL subscribers were offered sneak peeks of Samurai Jack as well as a look at samurai traditions, future toys, behind-the-scenes model sheets, and exclusive Cartoon Orbit cToons.
 A CD-ROM containing clips of the premiere movie and a countdown clock until the series' premiere was distributed as part of AOL 6.0's release.
 Samurai Jack debuted on Cartoon Network on August 10, 2001, with the three-part special "The Beginning".
-As production of the fourth season was ending, with four seasons of 13 episodes each or 52 episodes of Samurai Jack in total, Tartakovsky, and the crew moved on to other projects.
+Following the completion of 52 episodes over four seasons, Tartakovsky and the crew moved on to other projects.
 The show ended with the airing of the four final episodes as a marathon on September 25, 2004.

 In Canada, Samurai Jack initially aired on YTV, and currently airs on the Canadian version of Adult Swim.
 In the United Kingdom, the series previously aired on Cartoon Network, and currently airs on the streaming service All 4.